Al Souq (Doha): Transport

 Major roads that run through the district are Grand Hamad Street, Abdullah Bin Jassim Street, Ali Bin Abdullah Street, and Corniche Street.

 Demographics

 As of the 2010 census, the district comprised 83 housing units and 699 establishments.
-There were 679 people living in the district, of which 97% were male and 3% were female.
+There were 679 people living in the district, of which 97% were male and 3% female.
 Out of the 679 inhabitants, 97% were 20 years of age or older and 3% were under the age of 20.
 The literacy rate stood at 97.8%.

 Employed persons made up 97% of the population.
-Females accounted for 0% of the working population, while males accounted for 100% of the working population.
+Males accounted for 100% of the working population.